isabella232/rtos-docs-pr.es-es/rtos-docs/netx/netx-dhcp-client/chapter3.md

 ## <a name="nx_dhcp_delete"></a>nx_dhcp_delete

-Elimina una instancia de DHCP
+Elimina una instancia de DHCP.

 ### <a name="prototype"></a>Prototipo